yogthos/mastodon-bot/README.md

 ```

 * the bot looks for `config.edn` at its relative path by default, an alternative location can be specified either using the `MASTODON_BOT_CONFIG` environment variable or passing the path to config as an argument

+* transformations have source `(s/def ::source-type #{:twitter :rss :tumblr})` und target `(s/def ::target-type #{:mastodon})` you can combine freely.
+Multiple transformations for same source-target combination are possible.
+Source and targets refer to the auth section for their credentials.

 * run the bot: `npm start`
 * to poll at intervals setup a cron job such as: